-Fig. 24.- Kelvin-Helmholtz instability dissolves the projectile in the plane perpendicular to the initially homogeneous magnetic field.
+Fig. 28.- Kelvin-Helmholtz instability dissolves the projectile in the plane perpendicular to the initially homogeneous magnetic field.
 The flow is accelerated at the density enhancements of the stripped material due to the Bernoulli effect.
-In the wake of the projectile, there is a characteristic length scale of ~ 10 length units between the striped material which corresponds to an unstable mode with a wavelength of 2/3R.
+In the wake of the projectile, there is a characteristic length scale of $\sim 10$ length units between the striped material which corresponds to an unstable mode with a wavelength of 2/3R.

-Fig. 25.- As in Fig. 1, but for the $\langle \rho_p \rangle = 15$ run, at a time where the projectile has swept past approximately its own mass in ambient fluid.
-A PDF version of this manuscript with an interactive 3d version of this figure, following Barnes and Fluke (2007), is available at http://www.cita.utoronto.ca/~ljdursi/draping/.
+Fig. 29.- As in Fig. 1, but for the $\langle \rho_p \rangle = 15$ run, at a time where the projectile has swept past approximately its own mass in ambient fluid.

-Fig. 26.- Plots of density shown for the $\langle \rho_p \rangle/\rho_0 = 15$ run, at a time when the projectile has swept past roughly its own mass of ambient medium.
-Shown at top are simulations with no initial magnetic field, and at bottom which a magnetic field as in Run B, with $\beta = 100$ and $\rho_0 u^2/P{b,0} = 6.25$.
+Fig. 30.- Plots of density shown for the $\langle \rho_p \rangle / \rho_0 = 15$ run, at a time when the projectile has swept past roughly its own mass of ambient medium.
+Shown at top are simulations with no initial magnetic field, and at bottom which a magnetic field as in Run B, with $\beta = 100$ and $\rho_0 u^2 / P{b,0} =$ 6.25.
 Panels on the left are along the y direction (e.g., the direction of the initial magnetic field lines in the second case) and along the x direction (perpendicular to the magnetic field lines) on the right.
 These snapshots are taken at the same simulation time for the two runs; the projectile in the magnetized case lags because of the deceleration demonstrated in § 5.3.